-For farmers and ranchers, crop insurance is often considered an essential business tool.
-In 2016, more than 290 million acres were protected under the policies, protecting losses on crops and livestock and providing peace of mind in a risky industry.
+For farmers and ranchers, crop insurance is often considered a Risk Management Tool.
+In 2019, more than 370 million acres were protected under the policies, protecting losses on crops and livestock and providing peace of mind in a risky industry.

-Although crop insurance has been around a long time — private insurance companies introduced the policies in 1880 to protect farmers against hailstorm damage — here are seven things you might not know about the almost $10 billion industry.
+Although crop insurance has been around a long time — private insurance companies introduced the policies in 1880 to protect farmers against hailstorm damage — here are eight things you might not know about the almost $35billion industry.

 There are multiple important deadlines for purchasing crop insurance and completing farm duties to guarantee insurance coverage.
 Ask your Farm Bureau agent about sales closing dates for filing applications; in partnership with your Farm Bureau agent we will guide you through Production and acreage reporting dates, earliest planting date and final planting date to ensure your crops are covered.
-It’s essential to have crop insurance in place before you suffer a loss.
+It is essential to have crop insurance in place before you suffer a loss.
 In the event of a claim we will be there to help you navigate these deadlines as well.

 The Federal government subsidizes the farmer-paid premiums to reduce the cost to farmers.
 Subsidies can range anywhere from 38 to 80 percent depending on the product, level of coverage and unit option chosen.
-Through this Federal support, crop insurance remains affordable to a majority of America's farmers and ranchers.
+Through this Federal support, crop insurance remains affordable risk management tool for America's farmers and ranchers.

 If you’re unsure about the best crop insurance options for your farm or ranch, talk to your Farm Bureau agent about your options.